MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 * For past habitual conditionals, eg "When I was a kid I would take the train.
 In times when I alread had a ticket, I wouldn't rush.

-It's fairly uncommon to see these three example.
+It's fairly uncommon to see these three examples.
 But the structure is very common!
-That's because it also is used for unreal present conditionals.
+That's because it's also used for unreal present conditionals.

 ## Unreal Situations